AI-reference/AI-reference.github.io/Tools.md

 ###  Terminal
 ![terminal image](media/terminal.png)

-The terminal (or command prompt on Windows, I will call it terminal) is a user interface to your computer that is different from the graphical user interface you are used to.
+The terminal (or command line or command prompt on Windows, I will call it terminal) is a user interface to your computer that is different from the graphical user interface you are likely used to.
 We now view everything that happens on our computer in application windows with nice graphics.
 Opening our documents folder happens just by clicking on it and seeing the files displayed with a preview image.

 The terminal is a command-line interface, in which users can interact with the computer system using commands.
 There are commands for opening programs, showing files in a particular folder, creating a new file, even downloading content from the internet.
 Pretty much anything concerning your operating system and file system can be done through the terminal.